© Berlin Partner

 Regional drone technologies conquer the market

-Civil unmanned aerial systems have recently been added to the established activities.
-Here there is great deal of momentum in terms of applications and services.
-More than 60 players from the field of research (e.g. DAI Labor, the European Aviation Security Center), development (e.g. germandrones GmbH, Multirotor Beteiligungsgesellschaft mbH, BärDrones), and application (e.g. Airteam) are helping to make the capital region a leading unmanned flying location.
-Urban airspace is being utilised by model projects such as the transport of laboratory samples and medicines on the premises of the Berlin Charité.
+Civilian unmanned aircraft systems have been added as a new category.
+Over 60 stakeholders from the fields of research (e.g., DAI Labor, European Aviation Security Center), development (e.g., germandrones GmbH, Multirotor Beteiligungsgesellschaft mbH, BärDrones) and application (e.g., Airteam) are developing the capital region into a leading location for unmanned flight.
+Model projects such as the transport of laboratory samples and medicines at Berlin's Charité hospital are opening up urban airspace.

 Networks, initiatives and associations